 NOx reductions could be achieved through a combination of regulatory and incentive approaches.
 Proposed method of control consists of two steps: step one is a technology assessment including testing of various cooking devices to establish emissions rates.
 Once emissions rates are defined, step two supports future rule development and incentive programs.
 The first applies to manufacturers, distributors, and installers establishing emission limits and the latter intends to encourage use of zero and low NOx emission technologies.
 Rule working group will include a diverse group of stakeholders representing manufacturer, distributor, and installer.
 As for the incentive approach, the South Coast AQMD will consider funding various projects/programs to facilitate the deployment of zero emission or low NOx emission appliances, including, but not limited to technology development, public outreach to promote consumers' choice for clean technology, incentive funding for the purchase and installation of clean technology appliances.
 Partnerships with utilities will be pursued to implement incentive programs that maximize reductions in a cost-effective manner.
 Implementation of this control measure will be a combination of regulatory and incentive approaches.
 NOx reductions from residential cooking devices fall under R-CMB-03.
+During rule development, staff will consider technical feasibility, identify industryspecific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-In 2018, the natural gas consumption for commercial cooking was estimated to be over 160 million therms in the South Coast Air Basin, which resulted in 1.19 tons per day of NOx emissions.
-By 2037, emissions from commercial cooking devices account for approximately 0.95 tons per day.
-Implementation of this control measure is expected to reduce NOx emissions by 65 percent by 2037, equivalent to about 0.62 tons per day.
+In 2018, the natural gas consumption for commercial cooking was estimated to be over 160 million therms in the South Coast Air Basin, which resulted in $\frac{1.191.31}{0.950.98}$ tons per day of NOx emissions.
+By 2037, emissions from commercial cooking devices account for approximately $\frac{0.950.98}{0.950.98}$ tons per day.
+Implementation of this control measure is expected to reduce NOx emissions by 65 percent by 2037, equivalent to about $\frac{0.620.64}{0.950.94}$ tons per day.

 The target of this approach is to implement zero emission technologies for 50 percent of the applicable sources and implement low NOx burner technologies for the remaining 50 percent by 2037.
 To implement zero emission technologies for 50 percent of the applicable sources by 2037, 10 percent would emanate from new buildings and 40 percent from existing buildings starting in year 2031.
 Replacing equipment for existing buildings may occur at the end of the device's lifetime as a natural turnover.
-The useful lifetime of a commercial cooking appliance is around 12 years, there would be more than 40 percent natural turnover over an eight-year period by 2037 from existing buildings.
+The useful lifetime of a commercial cooking appliance is around 12-15 years, there would be more than 40 percent natural turnover over an eight-year period by 2037 from existing buildings.
 Additional NOx emission reductions could be achieved with state and local incentive programs that have been launched or proposed.
 The South Coast AQMD will propose incentives to accelerate existing gas burner replacement with zero emission and low NOx emission devices such as electric cooking devices, induction cooktops, or low NOx gas burner technologies.
 Partnership with public utility organizations and other regulatory agencies will be pursued actively to attract funding for incentive programs.

 The cost of this control measure varies depending on the type of cooking device to be installed or replaced, and whether the cooking device is in a new or existing building.
 Details of potential costs for converting commercial gas appliances to low NOx burner technologies, induction cooktops, or electric cooking devices are discussed below.
-Replacing gas cooking devices in existing buildings with zero emission units can incur additional costs if electrical upgrades are necessary.
+Replacing gas cooking devices in existing buildings with zero emissions units can incur additional costs if electrical upgrades are necessary.